You will get a range of prices for Basic, Middle and High-End kitchens - both materials and installation.

 - New appliances

-Pro Tip: you get the highest returns on redoing a kitchen when you spend between 6-12% of the total home value.Yet another key to maximizing your ROI is being in tune with the particular trends of your local buyers market.
+Pro Tip: you get the highest returns on redoing a kitchen when you spend between 6-12% of the total home value.Yet another key to maximizing your ROI is being in tune with the particular trends of your local real estate market.
 Depending on where you live, prospective buyers may prefer a specific kitchen style, a countertop material, a particular brand of appliances, etc. Not seeing this in a kitchen can lead to disappointment and ultimately loss of a sale.
-It is best to consult an experienced local real estate broker to find out the exact preferences of home buyers in your area.
+Overall, it is best to consult an experienced local real estate broker to find out the exact preferences of home buyers in your area.

 Average Kitchen Remodel Cost: